fatur-bbx/VAR-football-YOLOv11/README.md

-# ⚽ Football Player Detection using YOLOv8x
+# ⚽ Football Player Detection using YOLOv11

-> Real-time detection of football players, referees, goalkeepers, and the ball using the powerful YOLOv8x model — built on a custom-labeled dataset and deployed with Django.
+> Real-time detection of football players, referees, goalkeepers, and the ball using the powerful YOLOv11 model — built on a custom-labeled dataset, deployed with Flask and HuggingFace.

 ---